Building Resilience in your Young Client

 This course is offered for .3 ASHA CEUs (Introductory level, Professional area).

-ASHA credit expires 6/30/2020.
+ASHA credit is available until 6/30/2020.
 ASHA CEUs are awarded by the ASHA CE Registry upon receipt of the quarterly completion report from the ASHA Approved CE Provider.
 Please note that the completion date that appears on ASHA transcripts is the last day of the quarter regardless of when the course was completed.
 AAUM #5131

 This online course provides instant access to the course materials (PDF download) and CE test.
 After enrolling, click on My Account and scroll down to My Active Courses.
 From here you’ll see links to download/print the course materials and take the CE test (you can print the test to mark your answers on it while reading the course document).